 In this case we can observe a strong 26nt-26nt ping-pong signature and a strong 28nt-29nt ping-pong signature.
 We can assume that, although two different populations of piRNAs are present, ping-pong processing bases on the interaction of identical PIWI paralogs.

-4.3 unitas.ping-pong.fas
+4.5 unitas.ping-pong.fas

 This file lists all sequences that were found to produce a 10 nt 5' overlap with any other mapped sequence.
+Only available when using the option -pp.

 5. Command line options